A new project has been launched to boost production efficiency within the UK’s dairy-beef sector.

 Jose Chitty, Chief of Operations for project lead Smartbell, said:

 “We are very excited to work on calf health.
 Pneumonia and scours are the biggest calf killers and severely affect an animal’s lifetime productivity.
 Through the Well-Calf project we will directly address this problem and expect to increase productivity, improve welfare and reduce antibiotic usage.”

 The project has won support totalling £1 million from UK Research and Innovation, through the Industrial Strategy Challenge Fund, as part of a package to support ‘Productive and Sustainable Crop and Ruminant Agricultural Systems’.
 It will run for two years.
-The project lead is Smartbell and the partners are Agri-EPI Centre, Co-op Food Group Ltd, Dunbia (England), Parklands Veterinary Ltd. and Scotland’s Rural College.
+The lead of this livestock production project is Smartbell and the partners are Agri-EPI Centre, Co-op Food Group Ltd, Dunbia (England), Parklands Veterinary Ltd. and Scotland’s Rural College (SRUC).